cbeyls/HtmlConverterCompose/README.md

 The Web platform should use the [DOM wrapper API](https://kotlinlang.org/api/latest/jvm/stdlib/org.w3c.dom/) to insert HTML directly in the web page.

+## Running the sample app

+#### Android

+* Open the project in Android Studio and click ▶ **sample** (run configuration) to build and run.
+* _OR_ from the command line: `./gradlew sample:installDebug` to install to a connected device.

+#### Desktop (JVM)

+* From the command line: `./gradlew sample:run`

+#### iOS

+* Open `iosApp/Sample.xcodeproj` in XCode.
+* Click ▶ **Sample** to build and run.

+#### Desktop (JVM) and iOS with Fleet or Android Studio

+If you have a recent version of Fleet installed, the platform targets should automatically be detected opening the project.
+Click ▶ to select a target device, build and run.

+Alternatively, you can use the [Kotlin Multiplatform Plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) with Android Studio.
+Follow the [Run your application](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-create-first-app.html#run-your-application) instructions to select or set up a run configuration for each target.

 ## Download

 [![Maven Central](https://img.shields.io/maven-central/v/be.digitalia.compose.htmlconverter/htmlconverter)](https://central.sonatype.com/search?q=g:be.digitalia.compose.htmlconverter)